axflow/axflow/docs/development.md

 You can filter metadata when querying.
 Currently, we only support exact match, so to match documents uploaded with the term 'San Francisco' for example:

 ```
-npm run query -- --store=pgvector --query="How do I do X where X is something in my documents?" --filterTerm='San Francisco' --topK=3
+npm run query -- --store=pinecone --query="How do I do X where X is something in my documents?" --filterTerm='San Francisco' --topK=3
 ```